MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-fresh.md

 ## What happens if an app is deleted by the designer

 If a designer deletes an app, the dashboards and reports associated with that app are automatically removed from your Power BI workspace as well.
-They're no longer available, and the app doesn't appear in the Navigation Pane.
+They're no longer available, and the app doesn't appear in the Apps container or elsewhere in the nav bar.

 ## Subscribe to see changes